zahidalidev/CS-Material/kubernetes.md

 - Monitoring and health check of the container.
 - Replacement of the failed containers.

+### Pod
+- In Docker container is the smallest unit and in kubernetes pod is the smallest possible unit.
+And containers are created inside the pods.
+Inside the post their can be one or serveral containers also their are shared volumes and shared network resources for exmaple shared IP address.
+This means that all the containers inside the same pod share colume and network resources.
+- One container per pod is the most common use case.

 ## Why you need Kubernetes and what it can do
 - Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn't it be easier if this behavior was handled by a system?
 - That's how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of scaling and failover for your application, provides deployment patterns, and more.
 For example, Kubernetes can easily manage a **canary deployment** for your system.